PaulBC/grid-sat-solver/README.md

 # GridSAT: a Python API for grid-based SAT solving
-Python code for creating SAT instances for grid based constraint problems (like Conway's Game of Life oscillators).
+This repo consists of Python code for creating SAT instances for grid based constraint problems (like Conway's Game of Life oscillators).
 The purpose of this code is to generate DIMACS files representing SAT problems as input to an external solver by providing a more human-readable specification API that includes:
 - Symbolic representation of boolean constraints with named variables.